aollivierre/docs/Intune/LAPS/ComparingMethodsToCreateLocalAccount.md

 -   **Original Article:** https://ourcloudnetwork.com/how-to-enable-automatic-account-creation-with-laps-in-intune/
 -   **Author:** Daniel Bradley

-_Note: Replace the placeholders with the actual URLs and author names to properly credit the sources._

 ## 7. Conclusion

 Both the 2020 and 2024 approaches to creating local administrator accounts on Windows devices provide valuable methods for ensuring secure and effective account management.